chainguard-dev/edu/content/chainguard/chainguard-images/registry/overview.md

 toc: true
 ---

 The Chainguard Registry provides public access to all public Chainguard Images, and provides customer access for image variants through login and authentication.
-These variants may include older software releases and other custom images.
-The Chainguard Registry works with [chainctl](/chainguard/chainguard-enforce/how-to-install-chainctl/) and offers a place for you and your team to access and manage your organization's Chainguard Images.
-Through Chainguard's [IAM model](/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/overview-of-enforce-iam-model/), you can decide who has access to images across your organization.

 While all public Chainguard Images are freely available, logging in with a Chainguard account and authenticating when pulling from the registry provides a mechanism for Chainguard to contact you if there are any current or known upcoming issues with images you are pulling.